ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-27-bfv-bgv-slot-rotation.md

 While point-wise addition and multiplication are powerful, they are insufficient for performing arbitrary computations on encoded vectors.
 Because these operations are strictly component-wise, data at different indices remain isolated.
 In the previous article, we noted that this functionality did not depend on the ordering of the data slots.
 To break this isolation and enable arbitrary logic, we must now address this very topic: by choosing a *specific*, non-arbitrary ordering of the slots, we can implement permutation operators (such as cyclic shifts) to facilitate interaction across the entire vector.

 In this article, we will explore how vector permutations can be achieved via simple polynomial operations.
 We will dive into **Galois Theory** to understand how the abstract "symmetry" of roots allows us to shuffle data, and how we can utilize **Cyclic Groups** to turn those shuffles into precise, controllable rotations.
-It was the efficient use of these permutations that allowed Gentry, Halevi, and Smart ([GHS et al., 2012](#ref-simd-auto)) to demonstrate that FHE has only 'polylogarithmic overhead', proving that encrypted computation does not need to be exponentially slower than plaintext computation.
+It was the efficient use of these permutations that allowed Gentry, Halevi, and Smart ([GHS et al., 2012](#ref-simd-auto)) to demonstrate that FHE has only "polylogarithmic overhead", proving that encrypted computation does not need to be exponentially slower than plaintext computation.

 Just like our previous article, we will disregard the encryption layer to focus on the encoding map.
 This is where the vector operations are actually defined.
 Thanks to the homomorphic property of FHE schemes, we know that whatever logic we establish for encoding will automatically hold true for the encrypted ciphertext.
 The encryption layer simply maintains data confidentiality across all performed operations.